The First Steps

 - Fulfilling criteria and requirements for the creative supplement specific to each program (a statement of interest, a statement on artworks, an influential artist, a "creative" letter of recommendation from an art instructor, etc.)

-- Preparing for National Portfolio Day and other portfolio review events
+- Preparing for National Portfolio Day and other portfolio review events and opportunities

 - Planning campus visit events